How to calculate EBIT ( Earnings before interest and taxes) from financial data?

 Additional Note on EBITDA

 In some cases, the income statement also includes EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).
-This metric can be extracted direcly from the publication if needed.
+This metric can be extracted directly from the publication if needed.

 EBITDA = EBIT + Depreciation + Amortization